 Let’s finally do the math now!

-Overall, the team of 6 people will execute your messaging app.
-According to similar projects we have made, the estimated cost of development is from $80,000 to $100,000 for a full cycle of development, including UI/UX design, building a prototype, QA testing, creating iOS and Android versions, connecting to servers and everything else needed.
+Overall, the team of 6 people will create your messaging app.
+According to similar projects we have made, the estimated cost of development is about $85.000 for a full cycle of development.
+This budget includes UI/UX design, building a prototype, QA testing, creating iOS and Android versions, connecting to servers and everything else needed.
 In 5 months you will get a fully-working messaging app with all crucial features.

 As a bonus — we will answer all your questions about how to create a messaging app and share with you tips and secrets about successful execution.
 You can always check our portfoliohttps://www.behance.net/PURRWEB and reviewshttps://clutch.co/profile/purrweb and reach out to us anytime via Telegram or Whatsapp.